JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] weapons
   - [x] 3 sword types spawned randomly (as item types).
 From data file
   - [ ] grab feature.
 Replaces exiting weapon rather then adding to inventory.
 Display in HUD to right of health bar (for now)
+  - [ ] think hud layer needs fixing so text is always on top of health bar and panel
   - [ ] apply xtra damage based on weapon
 - [ ] magic map
 - [ ] deploy such that it can be used across devices (ideally over internet)